webplatform/docs/tutorials/css_transforms/index.md

 The [[css/properties/transform-origin|'''transform-origin''']]
 property allows you to place this origin point elsewhere, even outside the element, changing how transforms respond, especially in animations.
-It accepts a pair of ''x''/''y'' measurements, or else you can specify
+It accepts a pair of ''x''/''y'' measurements.
-'''transform-origin-x''' and '''transform-origin-y''' separately.

 This shows a series of transforms that rotate around a point near the bottom right corner:

  div {
-     transform-origin-x : 80%     ;
-     transform-origin-y : 90%     ;
-     transform-origin   : 80% 90% ; /* same as above */
+     transform-origin   : 80% 90% ;
  }
  div:nth-of-type(1) { transform : rotate(10deg) ; }
  div:nth-of-type(2) { transform : rotate(20deg) ; }